English and Mathematics

 Literacy is one of the most important skills we can develop in our students.
 It is vital that students can read, write, speak, and listen in a way that lets them communicate effectively and make sense of the world.
 Students need to be readers and writers to gain proficiency with technology, develop relationships with others, and confront and solve problems collaboratively.

-Every teacher at Bournside is a teacher of literacy in their own subject area as students need high-level literacy skills to think, explore, organise, learn, and communicate effectively.
+Every teacher at Bournside is a teacher of literacy in their own subject area, as students need high-level literacy skills to think, explore, organise, learn, and communicate successfully.

 We want all of our students to develop a deep love of reading.
 Research repeatedly shows that reading for pleasure decreases with age, and that the best predictor of future education achievement and life success is reading ability.
 Therefore, we promote reading as a form of enjoyment and escapism while the reader is young.

 Reading homework is a core part of daily learning and students can independently browse our Library for books of interest.
 All students have a Library Induction and our Librarian is available to help students with choosing books.
-Our students in Years 7, 8, and 9 receive weekly guided reading sessions in tutor time and tutors have a set of books to read with their students.
-We also produce reading lists to support students with reading at home.
-We run numerous literacy events throughout the year including workshops, competitions, book fairs, and more to inspire a love of literature amongst our students.
+Tutor-led shared reading takes place twice a week; every Tutor group is allocated a class set of fiction/non-fiction covering a variety of genres and subjects, allowing time to discuss new vocabulary and check understanding.

 Beyond The Curriculum